dddddhehehehe/dddddhehehehe/README.md

 - 👀 I’m interested in sleep
 - 💕 I’m currently learning git
 - 📫 How to reach me :on internet
-- ⚡ Fun fact: havn't done any homework.
+- ⚡ Fun fact: havn't done any homework:<
+- Heyyyyyyyyyyyyy🙌

 <!---
 dddddhehehehe/dddddhehehehe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.